molehair/Annoyer2/devnote.md

   - blankify not working
     - sentence: Send an email before dropping by a professor.
     - idiom: drop by

+  - blankify not working
+    - sentence: She propped her chin in the palm of her right hand.
+    - word: prop

   - blankify not working after altering idiom
     - sentence: The place was filled with sleeping people.
 I tripped over perfect strangers on my way to the door.
     - idiom: trip on -> trip over
   - search and modifying a term doesn't display right after the operation, although it did actually.

 - todo
   - notification
     - On tapping consolidated notifications?